Kaouther Ben Hania: Career

 Her 2017 film Beauty and the Dogs was selected to the Un Certain Regard category at the 2017 Cannes Film Festival.
 It was also selected as the Tunisian entry for the Best Foreign Language Film at the 91st Academy Awards, but was not nominated.
 In 2018, the film was nominated for the Lumière Award for Best Francophone Film.

 Her film The Man Who Sold His Skin (2020) had its world premiere in the Orizzonti section of the 77th Venice International Film Festival.
 It was also selected as the Tunisian entry for the Best Foreign Language Film and was nominated at the 93rd Academy Awards, making it the first Tunisian film to be nominated for the Oscars.

 In 2023, her documentary Four Daughters was selected for the main competition at the Cannes Film Festival, where it won the L'Œil d'or and the François Chalais Prize.
 At the 49th César Awards it won the César Award for Best Documentary Film.
 Film won Cinema for Peace Dove for Women's Empowerment.
-It was also nominated for Best Documentary Feature at the 96th Academy Awards, marking Ben Hania second Academy Award nomination.
+It was also nominated for Best Documentary Feature at the 96th Academy Awards.

-In 2025, her docudrama The Voice of Hind Rajab received a 23-minute standing ovation at the Venice Film Festival and won the festival's Grand Jury Prize.
+In 2025, her docudrama The Voice of Hind Rajab received a 23-minute standing ovation at the 82nd Venice International Film Festival, winning the Grand Jury Prize.
+The film was also nominated for the Academy Award for Best International Feature at the 98th Academy Awards.